panosc-eu/panosc/Work Packages/WP1 Management/Meetings/Project Management Committee/2021-05-19-PMC/2021-05-19-PMC_Summary.md

 * 19-21 October 2021: [EGI Conference 2021](https://www.egi.eu/egi-conference/2021-beyond-the-horizon/) - [Call for abstracts open until 1st July 2021](https://www.egi.eu/egi-conference/2021-beyond-the-horizon/call-for-abstracts/)
 * 25-27 October 2021: [Max IV User Meeting](https://www.maxiv.lu.se/users/user-meetings/)

 **WP1 - Management**: Jordi reported ongoing work for D1.7 for which help from WP leaders is required.
+The deliverable is due end of May and if the information is not provided before Friday the deliverable will be late (Jordi is on leave next week).
 Jordi also said that he has received all the required information for the new instance of the internal financial report, which all going well should be ready by the end of June.

 **WP2 - Data Policy**: Andy was absent.
 Jordi reminded everyone to contribute to D2.3 and Teodor added that he has already done so.